JesterCloud/CloudFormation_highly_Available_Directory/README.md

 - Application Load Balancerto balance the workload
 - AutoScaling Groups

- And other serviceslike IAM Roles and more, you can find my CloudFormation templates code on this REPOSITORY
+And other services like IAM Roles, launch templates and more, you can find my CloudFormation YAML templates code on this REPOSITORY

 On the folder AWS Console and Website running-Images you will find images of the AWS Console behavior and the web site responses